 This area of the law is unfortunately filled with false accusations.
 Children falsely accuse “perpetrators” for a variety of reasons.
 Some include:

-- a parent or adult “coached” a child into making up a false story, and
+- a parent or (ex)spouse “coached” a child into making up a false story to gain the upper hand in a child custody/divorce battle

-No matter the reason, it is a defense under this statute for:
+No matter the motive, it is a defense under this statute for:

 - an accused to say that,